The Trustee's Legal Companion

 You’ll learn how to:

-- decide whether or not to take on the job of trustee
+- decide whether to take on the job of trustee

-- set up ongoing trusts for the surviving spouse, children or someone with a disability
+- set up ongoing trusts for the surviving spouses, children or beneficiaries with special needs

 - invest trust assets